n111h/cms.484.journal/journal.md

 https://www.youtube.com/watch?v=_hAzWgQupms

 I did a quick read/glance over the material in the resource to determine whether it seemed useful or not but did not go through it properly as it was extensive.

 ---

+### 2022/02/10 9:23 - Ben: Udemy Course Learning

+Watched 2 hours of video to farmilarize myself with Unity using the Udemy Laser Shooter Game as a platform.

+---